The Major Families of Commonly Abused Prescription Drugs

 Less than a quarter-mile from the University of Texas at Austin, our Sober Clubhouse is located in the former Phi Delta Theta house.
 Here, recovering addicts can enjoy spending time with like-minded young men in recovery while studying, attending meetings, or hanging out.

-We also have a long-term sober living house.
+We also have a long-term transitional living house.
 The upscale house is located in a residential community in West Campus, blocks away from our Sober Clubhouse.
 Our residents regularly attend local 12-step meetings and work with their sponsors to grow in their recovery.

 Lastly, we offer clinical mental health counseling.
 Clients meet with licensed counselors once per week.
 In our Intensive Outpatient Program (IOP), our clinicians lead support groups three times weekly for three hours at a time.